How many glasses do you need?

 Amidst all the technology and vision optimisation, purchasing a pair of glasses remains a very personal decision.
 The glasses you buy need to feel good, reflect your attitude towards life – even enrich it – and accommodate your visual habits.
 And let's not forget: glasses should also reflect your personal style.
 Asking how many glasses you should have is just as personal as asking how many shoes you need.

 But for a lot of us, it's certainly easier to choose a pair of shoes than glasses.
-That's why it's important that you work closely with your optician when making your purchase.
-Your optician should work with you in a professional and fair manner to determine what kind vision support and what kind(s) of glasses you require.
-Here at ZEISS, it's important to us that we provide the optician with a wide selection of spectacle lenses which stand out from the competition thanks to an optical design tailored to an individual's needs along with enhancing features for spectacle lenses (such as tints, anti-reflective coatings, hard coatings, etc.).
-We continue to invest in more modern and better spectacle lenses in order to cater specifically to the needs of each particular spectacle wearer: it doesn't matter if it's a single vision or spectacle lens – the choice is yours!
+That's why it's important that you work closely with your eye doctor when making your purchase.
+Your eye doctor should work with you in a professional and fair manner to determine what kind of vision support and what kind(s) of glasses you require.
+Here at ZEISS, it's important to us that we provide eye doctors with a wide selection of spectacle lenses which stand out from the competition thanks to an optical design tailored to an individual's needs along with enhancing features for eyeglass lenses (such as tints, anti-reflective coatings, hard coatings, etc.).
+We continue to invest in more modern and better eyeglass lenses in order to cater specifically to the needs of each particular eyeglass wearer: it doesn't matter if it's a single vision or an eyeglass lens – the choice is yours!

 This multi-stage model can help you make an informed purchase and find your personal glasses-solution: